Margarete Berent: Flight from Germany and new beginnings in the US

 In 1939, when persecution of Jewish citizens became worse in Nazi Germany, Margarete Berent decided to flee.
 But her application for a visa to the U.S. was not granted.
 After receiving an interim visa for Chile, she left Germany via Switzerland and Italy.
 After her arrival in Chile, she had to wait for four months until she was admitted to travel to New York in 1940.
 Her start in New York City was quite hard for the now 53-year-old.
 She was not permitted to work as a lawyer, and had to earn a living in low-paying jobs, such as housekeeping.
 Until 1949, she worked during the day and studied law at the New York University in the evening.
 Finally in 1949, she finished her studies and was admitted to the bar.
 She opened her own law firm and worked for several years at the New York Legal Department.
 She still advised other emigrants voluntarily for years.
 It was only for a ten-day visit to Berlin in 1959 that she came back to Germany.
 The fact that her brother Hans and his family died during the Shoah is cited as a reason.
-Until a short, severe illness that finally led to her death at the age of 78 years, she went on working as a lawyer.
+Until a short, severe illness that finally led to her death at the age of 78, she went on working as a lawyer.
 She was a member of Congregation Habonim.